-Question question and explanation of reasons (Yes/No or Not Known (?) or N/A) Is a Si Part 3a) / (Part 3b) (only if Yes in part 2a) - s a Significant Effect Likely?
-Yes/No or Not Known (?) or N/A) designated indicate level of designation (international, national, regional or local).
-Iron Age coin and harness fragment, a scatter of Medieval pottery and coins and cropmarks of probable Post- Medieval field.
+Question questio (Yes/No a) / (Part 2b) - Answer to the n and explanation of reasons o or Not Known (?) or N/A) wer in Part 2a / 2b is 'No', the to Part 3a / 3b is 'N/A') Is a Si 3a) / (Part 3b) (only if Yes in part 2a) - ignificant Effect Likely?
+No or Not Known (?) or N/A) designated indicate level of designation (international, national, regional or local).
+Iron Age coin and harness fragment, a scatter of Medieval pottery and coins and cropmarks of probable Post-Medieval field.
 Iron Age coin is of special interest as this is a rare find in the area. significance and will inform the planning process.
 9. TRANSPORT AND ACCESS 9.1 Are there any routes on or around the location which are used by the public for access to recreation or other facilities, which could be affected by the project?
 Yes Vehicular traffic has multiple routes from the site, either along Tuddenham Road to the A1214 Colchester Road or along Humber Doucy Lane to Sidegate Lane, Rushmere Road or Woodbridge Road.
 All are in active use by the public.
 In addition there are a number of public footpaths which are located within and around the site.
 Westerfield Railway station and railway line are in close proximity to the site.
 Humber Doucy Lane is likely to experience the greatest changes in traffic flows, and is the only link where it is currently anticipated that flows No A Transport Assessment (with surrounding planned and approved developments) to accurately establish the impacts and mitigation needed will be required.
 The size of the development together with range of facilities and services and sustainable transport links which are presently available or can be designed into the development, is considered to reduce and / or minimise potential impacts.
 The overall significance of the likely impacts resulting from the development are not considered to be at a level which would require an EIA.

-Question question and explanation of reasons (Yes/No or Not Known (2) or N/A) Is a Si (Part 3a) / (Part 3b) (only if Yes in part 2a) - Is a Significant Effect Likely?
-(Yes/No or Not Known (?) or N/A) 9.2 Are there any transport routes on or around the location which are susceptible to congestion or which cause environmental problems, which could be affected by the project?
+Question question and explanation of reasons (Yes/No or Not Known (2) or N/A) Is a Si rt 3a) / (Part 3b) (only if Yes in part 2a) - Significant Effect Likely?
+S/No or Not Known (?) or N/A) would increase by more than 30% as a result of the proposal.
+9.2 Are there any transport routes on or around the location which are susceptible to congestion or which cause environmental problems, which could be affected by the project?
 Yes Some congestion at peak times around Humber Doucy Lane and connections to Tuddenham Road and A12A14 route.
 Cumulative scenario with surrounding developments including - IGS developments and Westerfield Care Home will need to be tested.
 Supplementary information requested to clarify trip distribution to ascertain cumulative impacts with IGS developments on Tuddenham Road roundabout.
 Supplementary information supporting traffic flow analysis submitted which shows that traffic exiting the site would split 60/40, with the majority (60%) heading south-east away from Tuddenham Road, and 40% heading north-east to Tuddenham Road.
 These would then disperse further on the surrounding road network.
 No The proposal will need a cumulative Transport Assessment to accurately establish the significance of the overall impact on congestion and the environment.
 The supplementary information submitted suggests the trip distribution is such that proportionally the additional traffic generated on particular roads and when considered in a cumulative scenario with other developments, is not at a level which would warrant an EIA.
 CEMP will also be required to ensure HGV routing is on main roads and minimises disruption on minor residential streets.